MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/hardware/power/power-performance-tuning.md

 Shortened timer tick rates, drivers that lack power management support, and excessive CPU utilization are a few of the behavioral issues that are detected by the **powercfg /energy** command.
 This tool provides a simple way to identify and fix power management issues, potentially resulting in significant cost savings in a large datacenter.

-For more info about PowerCfg.exe, see [Using PowerCfg to Evaluate System Energy Efficiency](/previous-versions/windows/hardware/download/dn550976(v=vs.85)).
+For more info about PowerCfg.exe, see [Powercfg command-line options](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/powercfg-command-line-options).

 ## Using power plans in Windows Server